JorgenBrattang/daily-math/README.md

     - Keeping that feature because it should be a remainder that you need to progress even further and move up to the more challenging questions.

 # Development
 To Develop this app, the developer had to think how the app would progress throughout it steps which required a bit of thinking and learning how the code flowed.
+The logic behind all the functions is quite easy if you break them down to smaller chunks, but a bit of thinking is required to make it functional.

+# Strategy
-Once that is was out of the way, the logic behind each function was simple but required a bit of practice and failure to reach the final product.
+The logic behind each function is simple but requires a bit of practice and failure to reach the final product.
+As mentioned before by breaking down the code into smaller chunks and each function to its core, it is quite easy to code this.
+But to make it work the developer needs to read documents and tutorials to grasp the concept and the fundamentals.

 ## Feature / Task list
 - Welcome message